ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

          Literal 200000 is out of the Word16 range 0..65535
     3392

-However, I'll note that GHC currently doesn't provide a similar warning for decimal floats (such as ``2E20000``), so perhaps the hexadecimal floats should do the same.
-The warning would be useful however.
+However, I'll note that GHC **currently doesn't** provide a similar warning for decimal floats (such as ``2E20000``).
 Indeed, the recommended practice section of http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf on page 58 says:

      The implementation should produce a diagnostic message if a hexadecimal constant cannot be represented exactly in its evaluation format; the implementation should then proceed with the translation of the program.

-I think GHC should follow the same practice, converting the value to `Infinity` with the appropriate warning.
+I think GHC should follow the same practice, and issue warnings for all float values when the coversion would cause undeflow/overflow, controlled by the ``-Woverflowed-literals`` flag.

 Unresolved Questions
 --------------------